Ryumon Yasuda: Biography

 Yasuda was born as Juemon Yasuda in Ryumon Village, Naga District (now Kinokawa City) in Wakayama Prefecture, Japan in 1891.

 He was inspired to pursue arts after seeing Hishida Shunsō's "The Fallen Leaves" at an art exhibition by the Ministry of Education, known as Bunten, held in Ueno, Tokyo.
-He went on to undertake studies in painting at the Pacific Ocean Picture Aassociation Laboratory and entered Tōkyō Bijutsu Gakkō (present-day Tokyo University of the Arts), Department of Western Pictures in 1912.
+He went on to undertake studies in painting at the Pacific Ocean Picture Association Laboratory and entered Tōkyō Bijutsu Gakkō (present-day Tokyo University of the Arts), Department of Western Pictures in 1912.

 While attending school he submitted an artwork for the Nikaten Arts Exhibition and was selected.
 At the 11th Kaibunten in 1917 (Taisho 6), he received a special prize for his piece "Mother and Child".
 Afterwards, he began studying sculptures at the Nihon Bijutsuin Institute and thereafter the Nihon Bijutsuin Exhibition became an outlet for his works.

 Yasuda visited the United States of America in 1920, and then travelled to Paris via San Francisco and New York City the next year.
 He was taught sculpture under the guidance of Bourdelle, who was the assistant of Rodin.
 He visited various places of interest in Europe including the atelier of Aristide Maillol in southern France during his time abroad.